-McGuireWoods' midtown Manhattan office supports the firm's integrated, global teams of litigation and transactional lawyers who assist our U.S. and global clients in negotiating courts, business communities and regulators in New York and throughout the world.
-Whether coordinating a multi-jurisdiction litigation strategy for our Fortune 500 clients, acting as lead or liaison counsel in complex litigations or leading multi-jurisdiction financings for our lead arranger or private equity clients, the New York office draws upon the resources of the firm's more than 1,100 lawyers in 23 offices.
+McGuireWoods’ midtown Manhattan office supports the firm’s integrated, global teams of litigation and transactional lawyers who assist our U.S. and global clients in negotiating courts, business communities and regulators in New York and throughout the world.
+Whether coordinating a multi-jurisdiction litigation strategy for our Fortune 500 clients, acting as lead or liaison counsel in complex litigations or leading multi-jurisdiction financings for our lead arranger or private equity clients, the New York office draws upon the resources of the firm’s 1,100 lawyers in 21 offices.

 Our New York lawyers practice in commercial litigation, toxic tort and environmental litigation, labor and employment, white-collar and governmental investigations, restructuring, syndicated lending, asset-based lending, public finance, intellectual property, and international trade and customs.
 Our clients in this market are as diverse as the services we provide and vary from Fortune 500 entities to start-ups.
 They represent (among others) domestic and foreign multi-nationals, banks and other financial institutions, manufacturers, retailers, trading companies, airlines, ocean carriers and technology concerns.